vyca2017/content/content/tutorials/freecom/part-3.md

 #### Integrate Subscriptions for realtime Updates in the `Chat`

-Recapping the `Chat` component in Freecom, essentially only one query and one mutation are required to enable the `Customer` and the support `Agent` to have a `Conversation` where they can exchange messages:
+Considering the `Chat` component in Freecom, essentially only one query and one mutation are required to enable the `Customer` and the support `Agent` to have a `Conversation` where they can exchange messages:

 ```js
 const createMessage = gql`